scottwis/qhycfw3_usb/README.md

 [The SkyX Pro](http://www.bisque.com/sc/pages/TheSkyX-Professional-Edition.aspx).

-The built-in TSX driver for the filtwheel only works when tethered to a QHY camera, and then appears to only work when runn on Windows under ASCOM.
+The built-in TSX driver for the filtwheel only works when tethered to a QHY camera, and then appears to only work when run on Windows under ASCOM.
 See [here](http://www.bisque.com/sc/forums/t/35821.aspx) for details.

 This driver enables the use of the filter wheel  on Linux and OSX, and also